Tucson Presidio museum

-On-Site Live Field Trip
+On-Site Live Field Trip Approximately 2 hours

-Accommodates 8-40 participants-not including chaperones
+Accommodates 8-40 participants, not including chaperones.

 $5 per child and chaperones free

-While the Morning Muster program also supports Common Core curriculum for Arizona 3rd and 4th graders its small size allows for flexibility, it can be adapted for 3rd through 12th grades or to focus on a specific topic.
-Teachers will work with a Presidio Museum staff member to customize a program that best suites their students.
+The Morning Muster at the Presidio and Hands-on History at Fort Lowell Museum (Program 4) field trips are offered on Mondays, Tuesdays, and Wednesdays (depending on volunteer availability).
+These programs support Common Core curriculum for Arizona 3rd and 4th graders but their small size allows for flexibility, they can be adapted for grades 3 through 12 or to focus on a specific topic (ex: cultures of Tucson).
+Each museum offers different activities and different information.
+Teachers will work with a Presidio Trust staff member to customize a program that best suites their students’ needs.
 You will receive educational materials prior to your scheduled program to use to prepare your students for their field trip.

-• Games and toys of the Presidio (Presidio)
+• Games and toys

-Program 2: Friday at the Fort
+Program 2: Friday at the Fort at the Presidio (registration for 2025/2026 school year opens 8-1-2025)

-$5 per child and chaperones are free
+Accommodates 50-75 participants, not including chaperones. $5 per child and chaperones free

-• Children’s chores of early Tucson settlers
+• Chores of early Tucson settlers

 • Tinsmithing activity and blacksmithing demo